 Similar to last year LO300 Challenge organizers are adjusting the initial part of both courses for 2017, removing Gibraltar as a mark and adding a mark offshore, southeast of the start, to be left to port – and a fresh new angle to think about as you plan your race strategy.

-Main Duck Island Course is a 300 nautical mile course on Lake Ontario, starting at Port Credit, then on to the Humberview Mark, Ford Shoal Buoy, Main Duck and Yorkshire Islands, Niagara Mark, PCYC Mark and the Finish Mark.
+Main Duck Island Course is a 302-nautical mile course on Lake Ontario, starting at Port Credit, then on to the Fogh LSYC Mark, Niagara Bar Lighted Buoy 2, Main Duck Island (M9 & MM2), Ford Shoal Buoy and the Finish.

-Scotch Bonnet Island Course is a 190 nautical mile course starting at Port Credit, then on to the driveHG.ca mark, Scotch Bonnet Island, Niagara Mark, PCYC Mark and the Finish Mark.
+Scotch Bonnet Island Course is a 194-nautical mile course starting at Port Credit, then on to the Fogh LYSC Mark, Niagara Bar Lighted Buoy 2 Scotch Bonnet Island and the Finish.

 Please note that the above charts are for reference only, and that all mark placements and all waypoint references are approximate.
 Not for navigation.